 Save a Minimum of 10% of Your Salary

 Start as young as possible, when the power of compounding returns is the greatest.
 An easy way is to opt into automatic contributions to your 401(k) if your employer provides one.
 Through compounding interest (the money that your money earns), you're more likely to reach your retirement goals.

 Or else you’re not collecting all your hard-earned compensation.
 The match is essentially free money.
 If you don't take advantage, you're leaving that money on the table.

 It’s never too early, even if your child is still in diapers.
 With the cost of college rising rapidly, you'll be thankful you started earlier.

 While you shouldn't touch the funds in this account until you're 59 and a half years old, you will avoid future taxes on your contributions, including capital gains tax.
 It's a good choice for a retirement investment vehicle.

-Spend No More Than 28 to 33 Percent of Your Income on Your Home
+Spend No More Than 28-33% of Your Income on Your Home

-Only do this if you can erase at least 1 percent from your mortgage rate.
-Otherwise, the closing costs will likely make this option ineffective.
+Only do this if you can erase at least 1% from your mortgage rate.
+Otherwise, the closing costs may make this option ineffective.

 The Number 120 Minus Your Age Equals...

 The percentage of your portfolio that you should put in stock funds, according to this popular rule of thumb.
 Keep the rest of your portfolio in bonds.
 (If that's too aggressive or risky for your taste, then keep your age in bonds, with the rest in stocks.
 So if you're 30, keep 30% in bonds.
 This is a more conservative alternative.)